 - using the Developer Console (easiest) – for testing I recommend this option

 - using the command line tool (for simple programmatic use) or

 - Create a Subscription in Cloud Pub/Sub to tell Cloud Pub/Sub how to deliver your notifications. – if you are using the copied Google Sheet/web app in step 2 make sure this is a push notification using the published web app url as the endpoint (it is not currently possible to enable authentication for an Apps Script endpoint published as a web app as the doPost headers are not readable)

-- Finally, before creating watches that target your topic, you need to grant permission to the Forms notifications service account ([email protected]) to publish to your topic.
+- Finally, before creating watches that target your topic, you need to grant permission to the Forms notifications service account (forms-not[email protected]) to publish to your topic.